Alezh89/UML-SQL/README.md

 # UML-SQL
 UML and database (SQL)

-TASK
+## TASK

 You've been recruited by a young startup called ExpressFood.
 ExpressFood delivers their own high-quality meals to residences in less than 20 minutes with their team of delivery bikers.

-ExpressFood delivers food to you in less than 20 minutes!
 Every day, ExpressFood creates 2 main dishes and 2 desserts at its headquarters with the help of its experienced chefs.
-These 2 main dishes are stored in a cold setting and then given to delivery people who bike to the food to the residence that requested it!
+These 2 main dishes are stored in a cold setting and then given to delivery people who bike to the food to the residence that requested it

 On its website, ExpressFood allows clients to order one or multiple dishes and desserts.
 There are no fees for delivery.
 Menu items change every day.